thiswillbeyourgithub/wdoc/README.md

 # WDoc

+WDoc is a powerful RAG (Retrieval-Augmented Generation) system designed to summarize, search, and query documents across various file types.
+It's particularly useful for handling large volumes of diverse document types, making it ideal for researchers, students, and professionals dealing with extensive information sources.

-* **Goal and project specifications** use [LangChain](https://python.langchain.com/) to summarize, search or query documents.
-I'm a medical student so I need to be able to query from **tens of thousands** of documents, of different types ([Supported filetypes](#Supported-filetypes)).
-I also have little free time so I needed a tailor made summary feature to keep up with the news.
+* **Goal and project specifications**: WDoc uses [LangChain](https://python.langchain.com/) to process and analyze documents.
+It's capable of querying **tens of thousands** of documents across [various file types](#Supported-filetypes).
+The project also includes a tailored summary feature to help users efficiently keep up with large amounts of information.

-* **Current status**: **still under development**.
+* **Current status**: **Under active development**
-    * I use it almost daily and have been for months now.
+    * Used daily by the developer for several months
-    * Expect some breakage but they can be fixed usually in a few minutes if you open an issue here.
+    * May have some instabilities, but issues can usually be resolved quickly
-    * The main branch is usually fine but the dev branch has more features.
+    * The main branch is stable, while the dev branch offers more features
-    * I accept feature requests and pull requests.
+    * Open to feature requests and pull requests
-    * Issues are extremely appreciated for any reason including typos etc.
+    * All feedback, including reports of typos, is highly appreciated
-    * Prefer asking me before making a PR because I have many improvements in the pipeline but do this on my spare time.
-Do tell me if you have specific needs!
+    * Please consult the developer before making a PR, as there may be ongoing improvements in the pipeline

+* **Key Features**:
+    * Supports multiple file types for comprehensive document analysis
+    * Utilizes both strong and query evaluation LLMs for accurate results
+    * Customizable summarization capabilities
+    * Efficient handling of large document corpora

 ### Table of contents
 - [Features](#features)